 Sweets between Meals

-While a between-meals snack is part of most kids' daily schedules, the wrong types of food and drink could lead to tooth decay, warns the American Dental Association.
-Allowing your kids to nosh on candy, sweets and sugary juices between meals can be damaging.
-Instead, stick to healthier snacks with complex carbs: Think fruit instead of candy.
-If your kids want a sugary treat on occasion, offer it with a meal.
+While a between-meals snack is part of most kids' daily schedules, the wrong types of food and drink could lead to tooth decay, as reported by The Straits Times.
+Allowing your kids to snack on candy, sweets and sugary juices between meals can be damaging.
+Instead, stick to healthier snacks with complex carbs: think fruit instead of sweets.
+If your kids want a sugary treat occasionally, offer it with a meal.
 The saliva produced to help digest larger quantities of food can help keep teeth bacteria-free.

 Drinks before Bed

 Consider rethinking your strategy if a sippy cup is part of your nightly routine.
-When kids drink juice, chocolate milk or even milk right before bed without brushing their teeth afterward, the sugar in those drinks lingers on the teeth, which can lead to decay and cavities.
+When kids drink juice, chocolate milk or even milk right before bed without brushing their teeth afterwards, the sugar in those drinks lingers on the teeth, which can lead to decay and cavities.
 If you must offer your kids a drink before bed, make sure it is only water.
 If your child has a sugary drink before bedtime, make sure they brush their teeth before going to bed.
-If they balk, offer fun toothbrushes with their favorite characters and toothpaste with a mild flavor, such as Colgate® Kids 2in1 toothpaste and mouthwash.
+If they baulk, try offering them fun toothbrushes with their favourite characters and toothpaste with a mild flavour.

 Skipping Dentist Appointments

-The University of Rochester Medical Center recommends that both kids and adults see a dentist for a regular checkup every six months.
+Q & M Dental Group recommends that both kids and adults see a dentist for dental examination and cleaning every six months.
 Skipping a couple of appointments because your kids' teeth appear to be fine could result in dire consequences.
 Your dentist is there not only to help with children and tooth decay; a typical appointment also involves preventive cleaning, discussing good oral health habits and helping kids get comfortable with regular dental care.
 Don't make the mistake of skipping appointments.
-Instead, always schedule the next six month appointment before you leave the dentist's office after your cleaning appointment.
+Instead, always schedule the next six-month appointment before you leave the dentist's office after your cleaning appointment.

 What to Do